winteryoung/yanwte2/README.md

 }
 ```

 Now the pattern emerges, the odd series form a plugin and the even series form another plugin.
-We can just package each provider series into separate projects.
-The provider discovery mechanism depends on Spring.
+We can just package each provider series into separate projects or JARs.

+This provider discovery mechanism depends on Spring.
 Non-spring projects are supported, but undocumented.
 If you have the need, leave an issue.

 The above example can be found here: